British Rail Class 89: History

-The specification for the locomotive was laid out in mid 1981, which then went out to tender in April 1982.
-The contract to build the locomotive was awarded to Brush in June 1983, with BREL Crewe as the nominated subcontractor and delivery planned for September 1985.
+The specification for the locomotive was laid out in mid-1981, which then went out to tender in April 1982.
+The contract to build the locomotive was awarded to Brush in June 1983, with British Rail Engineering Limited's (BREL) Crewe Works as the nominated subcontractor.
+Delivery was planned for September 1985.

-The locomotive was built at British Rail Engineering Limited's Crewe Works in 1986, emerging and being initially delivered to Derby Litchurch Lane Works on 2 October 1986.
-The Class 89 was then transferred by road to Brush Traction at Loughborough for static testing and commissioning.
+The locomotive was built in 1986, being initially delivered to Derby Litchurch Lane Works on 2 October 1986.
+The Class 89 was then transferred by road to Brush Traction at Loughborough, for static testing and commissioning.